Sports Coach Logo Sports Coach Training Principles Fitness Components

 Skill, and then luck

 Golf is considered a sport, but how much physical exertion does it require?
-Walking through a golf course might be more of physical activity than sitting in front of a table, but it goes beyond that.
+Walking through a golf course might be more physical activity than sitting in front of a table, but it goes beyond that.
 It requires skill and practice to get the perfect swing.
-The same can be said for darts and poker, which are considered sports and require some skill level for a player to win a competition.
+The same can be said for darts and Poker, which are considered sports and require some skill level for a player to win a competition.
 Do you know what else involves a repertoire of skills for a player to win consistently over time?
 Poker.

 'The poker boom' of 2003 began when a non-professional poker player, Chris Moneymaker, won the first position for a total of $2,500,000 during the main event of the World Series of Poker (WSOP), a poker tournament series run in Las Vegas every year.
 Moneymaker's win favours the argument that poker is more about luck than it is about skill, but it happens that tournament poker is the one type of poker that requires loads of luck for a player to win one tournament.
 However, as the number of tournaments goes up, so does the importance of skill.